-That’s why we are taking the following action:
+This is why we are taking the following action:

-- Promoting “Responsible Urban Beekeeping” as best practice
+- Promoting responsible urban beekeeping as best practice

-- We promote low density hive numbers
+- Promoting low density hive numbers

-- We have already started a number of greening projects across the city
+- We have already started a number of greening projects

 - We work with world leading greening partners to provide the spaces our clients, their bees and local pollinators need

 - We only [occasionally] take on new clients – where they can provide a forage and habitat surplus.
-If they don’t currently have this infrastructure in place [and have the space] we can help them add it
+If they don’t currently have this infrastructure in place [and have the space] we help them add it

 - We can advise enquirers on how they can help pollinators in direct and in-direct ways.
 We can also find responsibly farmed honey from our list of trusted producers